Cokoino/CKK0004/README.md

 # CKK0004
  arduino starter base kit
 # Download
-- Click the "Clone" button, then click "Download ZIP" button in the pop-up window.
+- Click the "Code" button, then click "Download ZIP" button in the pop-up window.
 Do NOT click the "Open in Desktop" button, it will lead you to install Github software.

 ![](https://github.com/Cokoino/CKK0004/raw/master/download.png)